 “Are you allergic to the night or something?”

 “Quite the opposite,” he purrs darkly, his voice a trap I fall willingly into.
-His paper-white hand cups my cheek.
+A paper-white hand cups my cheek.

 “Ow!”
 I pull away, tasting blood.